Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Discussion

 \section{Discussion}

-In this section, we discuss the improved predictive power of combining KUs with traditional metrics, examines the trade-offs between model performance and complexity, and outlines future directions for expanding the concept of KUs to include domain-specific and technical knowledge.
+In this section, we discuss the trade-offs between traditional metrics and KU metrics for predicting post-release defects and outline future directions for expanding the concept of KUs to include domain-specific and technical knowledge.